-Individual water suppliers do not arbitrarily decide what Lonstitutes "safe" drinking water.
-The U.S. Department of Public Health require all public water suppliers to meet stringent quality standards.
+Individual water suppliers do not arbitrarily decide what constitutes "safe" drinking water.
+The U.S. Environmental Protection Agency and the California State Department of Public Health require all public water suppliers to meet stringent quality standards.
 Compliance is mandatory for public water utilities.